BoyanBS/LaserCommunication/README.md

 1. Open main.cpp in the Arduino IDE.
 2. Upload the code to the ESP32.
-3. Connect to the Wi-Fi network WifiName1234 using the password "WifiPassword1234".
+3. Connect to the Wi-Fi network WifiName1234 using the password WifiPassword1234.
-4. Access the web server hosted by the ESP32 to input your message.
+4. Access the web server hosted by the ESP32 to input your message (usually the address is "192.168.4.1", if it's not working check the address from the serial monitor).

 Receiver Setup: